Last updated: May 2026

 The residency application process involves several stages, each requiring attention to detail and patience.

-Step 1: Document Collection and Authentication
+Step 1: document collection and authentication

-Before arriving in Costa Rica, gather all required documents from your home country:
+Before arriving in Costa Rica, gather all required documents from your home country.

-Essential Documents:
+Essential documents:

-- Valid passport (with at least 6 months validity)
+- Valid passport (with at least six months of validity)

 - Birth certificate

-- Marriage/divorce certificates (if applicable)
+- Marriage or divorce certificates (if applicable)

 - Proof of income or financial means (specific to your residency category)